loaded-user-creds/mtg-card-info-app/card-page-specification.md

 - Promotional status
 - Available market information and its last-updated date

-This information should remain separate from the general card information.
+This information should remain separate from the universal card information.
 That separation is important to both the interface and the underlying data model.

 ## 4. Discussion